The Gear symbol in Gears of War. There's even a bridge supported by beams stylized to look like gears.

 One of the pattern options for your gummi ship offers three different sigils to spam at once: the Mickey Mouse symbol, the Kingdom crown, and a keyhole symbol that we might as well call Sora's heraldry and be done with it.

 Note that the symbols on the enemies actually do serve a storyline purpose: many Heartless varieties were artificially created, so their symbol was included in order to determine the experiments from the natural "pureblood" variety.
 The Nobodies all belong to one group and use that mark as a means to identify with it.

 Birth by Sleep adds the Unversed logo and reveals that the Heartless and Nobody symbols are both derived from the Mark of Mastery symbol found in the Land of Departure.

-Sonic the Hedgehog's Arch-Enemy Dr Robotnik is particularly guilty of this.
-His logo (his face) appears on many of his airships, robots, weapons, missiles, space stations, and even his bedding.
+Sonic the Hedgehog's Arch-Enemy Dr. Ivo "Eggman" Robotnik is particularly guilty of this.
+His logo ("EG" in Sonic the Hedgehog 2 or his face in other games) appears on many of his airships, robots, weapons, missiles, space stations, and even his bedding.
 Many of his robots are shaped like, or modelled on him in some way too.

 Pokémon: The Poké Ball symbol is so iconic that if any player of the games sees an unintentional instance of it, they will automatically make the association.